-Staff Analysis: If no person whose substantial interests are affected by the proposed agency action files a protest within 21 days of the issuance of the Proposed Agency Action Order, a consummating order should be issued.
-The docket should remain open for staff's verification that the revised tariff sheets and customer notices have been filed by the utility and approved by staff.
-Upon staff's approval of the tariff sheets and customer notices, this docket should be closed administratively.
+ORDERED that this docket shall remain open for our staff's verification that the revised tariff sheets and customer notices have been filed by the utility and approved by our staff.
+Upon our staff's approval of the tariff sheets and customer notices, this docket shall be closed administratively.